dukeatcoding/dXml/readme.markdown

 ## Building xml structures.

-The bulk of dXml's document model is handled by two class - XmlNode and TextNode.
+The bulk of dXml's document model is handled by two class - DCXmlNode and DCTextNode.

-XmlNode is the basic building block of the model.
-This means that every xml element is represented by a XmlNode instances.
+DCXmlNode is the basic building block of the model.
+This means that every xml element is represented by a DCXmlNode instances.
 For example, lets look at the following xml code:

 	<abc>
 		<def>ghi</def>